Practice

 • A long running instruction as part of the appellate stage of a bank remediation process which was overseen by a retired High Court judge.
 As part of this process Adam analysed and presented appeals (liability and quantum) related to the alleged unfair treatment of customers to retired judges and magic circle firm partners.

-• Advising (with George Bompas QC) in relation to the declaration of an event of default under a credit agreement and related security instruments with total facilities of c.$3 billion.
+• Advising (with George Bompas KC) in relation to the declaration of an event of default under a credit agreement and related security instruments with total facilities of c.$3 billion.

-• Advising (with Jonathan Crow QC) in connection with the grant of litigation funding on the prospects of a potential claim in conspiracy by existing market participants in respect of a market-disrupting app.
+• Advising (with Jonathan Crow KC) in connection with the grant of litigation funding on the prospects of a potential claim in conspiracy by existing market participants in respect of a market-disrupting app

 • Advising (with Alastair Tomson) on steps in this jurisdiction in support of an international dispute arising out of a family-owned online gaming and trading platform.

-• Acting (with George Bompas QC) in a 3-week Commercial Court trial of a dispute between joint venture parties concerning a major real estate development in Berlin.
+• Acting (with George Bompas KC) in a 3-week Commercial Court trial of a dispute between joint venture parties concerning a major real estate development in Berlin.

-• Acting (with Richard Hill QC and Alastair Tomson) in a dispute between a Middle East cigarette distributor and a major tobacco manufacturer, culminating in a 55 day Commercial Court trial.
+• Acting (with Richard Hill KC and Alastair Tomson) in a dispute between a Middle East cigarette distributor and a major tobacco manufacturer, culminating in a 55 day Commercial Court trial.

-• Acting (with John Brisby QC) in a dispute concerning jurisdiction and service of a claim in respect of the ownership of shares in a major Russian aluminium company.
+• Acting (with John Brisby KC) in a dispute concerning jurisdiction and service of a claim in respect of the ownership of shares in a major Russian aluminium company.

-• Adam has been instructed on a number of occasions in connection with the preparation of expert evidence on English law by leading counsel in foreign proceedings.
+• Adam has been instructed on a number of occasions in connection with the preparation of expert evidence in foreign proceedings on English law by leading counsel.

 • Advising on a dispute between a commercial tourist coach provider and a tour operator.

-• Advising (with Hermann Boeddinghaus QC) on defending multiple claims for breach of duty against companies and individuals offering business services to consultants.
+• Advising (with Hermann Boeddinghaus KC) on defending multiple claims for breach of duty against companies and individuals offering business services to consultants.

 • Advising a commercial agent selling goods on behalf of its principal to the garment industry.

-• Advising (with Richard Hill QC and Gregory Denton-Cox) on documentary disclosure in a case concerning a takeover of a European telecommunications company.
+• Advising (with Richard Hill KC and Gregory Denton-Cox) on documentary disclosure in a case concerning a takeover of a European telecommunications company.

 Adam has acted and advised on a variety of commercial chancery matters with leaders and as sole counsel, with particular emphasis on shareholder disputes and cases concerning allegations of breach of fiduciary duty and unfair prejudice.
 Examples include: